Unfollow the Rules: Title track

 Wainwright wrote the song "Unfollow the Rules" for the 2018 film Here and Now, starring Sarah Jessica Parker, who also served as a producer.
 Parker, a friend of Wainwright's, asked him to write an original song for the film.
 He wrote the song after hearing his daughter say, "Daddy, I just want to unfollow the rules."
 Parker performs "Unfollow the Rules" in the film as Vivienne, an aspiring jazz vocalist.
 Prior to filming, she rehearsed with Wainwright in his studio along with Scott Wittman.
 Wainwright and Wittman changed the arrangement and melody to accommodate Parker's voice.
 She also adjusted her vocal styling based on director Fabien Constant's request that "the performance should be quiet and pulled back".

 Parker's performance received a mixed reception.
 Dan Callahan of TheWrap complimented her singing, but said the musical style did not resemble jazz as intended.
 Variety's Peter DeBruge wrote, "the scene in which Parker performs it reinforces the degree to which the movie never quite penetrates her point of view (the camera circles, studying her in the blue light of the nightclub, without capturing any sense that those lyrics ought to mean more to her now than ever before)".
 Jennifer Landes of The East Hampton Star opined, "While she can certainly carry a tune, her breathy delivery doesn't really jibe with the dominance her character is purported to have in her genre."
 Gotham's Gary Duff called Parker's rendition "magical".
 Wainwright praised her performance, which he said was "intimate and more interior as opposed to this big, belting number, which it also can be".
 In late 2018, he told Rolling Stone he planned to record the song for his next studio album.
 The magazine's Maria Fontoura called the song "appropriately Wainwright-ian, which is to say: dripping in both high-minded intellect and sweeping sentiment".

 Critical reception

 Unfollow the Rules was met with positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional critics, the album received an average score of 83, based on 8 reviews.
 The aggregator AnyDecentMusic? has the critical consensus of the album at a 7.9 out of 10.
+The Independent wrote that the album "finds him settled in domestic bliss and looking back fondly on his hedonistic past" in a mostly positive review.
+In a review for Pitchfork Zach Schonfeld commented that the "album’s sound is sleek and full of grand, sweeping climaxes that occasionally oversell the songwriting."

 The album received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2021.